Qinyuehu/scotted/_posts/2014-07-23-voip-solution-round-four.markdown

 the device - certainly they sell more devices with this false claim in their advertising, but I wonder how many get returned solely because of it.
-At any rate, it's yet another case of Google killing off a useful service, but I can see how they weren't making any money off it.
+At any rate, it's yet another case of Google killing off a useful service, but I can see how they weren't making any money off it. **Update 2015-02-16: Google Voice through Obihai might be available again, according to what I read at the ObiTalk site, but I haven't tried it to validate, as it requires flashing a special firmware on the Obihai and what I have is already working...**